LostInBrittany/wasm-codelab/step-06/README.md

     }
     ```

-You will get (lots of) more details on custom element definition on further steps, by now this should be enough.
+We will get (lots of) more details on custom element definition on further steps, by now this should be enough.

 ![](./img/web-component-02.png)

-In the [next step](../step-07/) you are going to use this `game-of`life` web component to encapsulate the Wasm and the asociated JS code you created in [step 05](../step-05/).
+In the [next step](../step-07/) we are going to use this `game-of`life` web component to encapsulate the Wasm and the asociated JS code we created in [step 05](../step-05/).